nerai/CMenu/README.md

 ## Example project

 The source code contains an example project.
-It offers the following commands, which illustrate several advanced use cases:
+It offers commands, which illustrate several (more or less advanced) use cases.
+It may be useful to reference them in your own projects.
-* echo
-* if
-* pause
-* record
-* replay

 ### echo